- Michael Mann

 - Release Date

 As he did with Heat, Mann explores a saga-sized cops and robbers scenario with two grand actors filling the principal roles.
-Johnny Depp plays Dillinger, and Christian Bale plays Melvin Purvis, posterchild for the Chicago-based FBI task force dispensed by J. Edgar Hoover (Billy Crudup) to catch Dillinger.
+Johnny Depp plays Dillinger, the folk hero criminal of the 1930s.
+Christian Bale plays Melvin Purvis, poster child for the Chicago-based FBI task force dispensed by J. Edgar Hoover (Billy Crudup) to catch Dillinger.
 In the first scenes, Purvis guns down Pretty Boy Floyd (Channing Tatum) and earns his Chicago appointment in consideration of his kill.
 Hoover wants Dillinger dead and instructs Purvis to “take off the white gloves” to get him.
-Backed by men inexperienced in such tactics, Purvis stumbles after Dillinger, who on his raid of bank robberies gathers public support as a glorified folk hero.
+Backed by men inexperienced in such tactics, Purvis stumbles after Dillinger, who, on his raid of bank robberies, gathers public support and glorification.

 The dialogue says it all, exuding airs of James Cagney gangster pictures, like, of course, Public Enemy and White Heat: “I want everything.
 Right now.”
-Dillinger says these words to pretty little coat-check girl Billie Frechette, who doubts her suitor’s fancy.
+Dillinger says these words to a pretty coat-check girl, Billie Frechette, who doubts her suitor’s fancy.
 “I like baseball, movies, good clothes, fast cars… and you,” he says.
 “What else you need to know?”
-Somehow, nevermind why, she’s wisped away by Dillinger in spite of his well-publicized crime spree, and they become star-crossed lovers destined to be brief but immaculate.
-Knowing full well going into the picture that Dillinger is eventually shot to death by FBI agents makes their impulsive affair all the more passionate for the viewer, yet shrouded in fatalism.
+Somehow, never mind why, she’s wisped away by Dillinger despite his well-publicized crime spree, and they become star-crossed lovers destined to be brief but immaculate.
+Knowing full well going into the picture that Dillinger is eventually shot to death by FBI agents makes their impulsive affair all the more passionate for the viewer, yet it’s also shrouded in fatalism.

-Mann utilizes digital photography to shoot and edit as fast-and-loose as Dillinger lived, and for lower cost than traditional film stock.
-Using this time-efficient and budget-friendly choice on his previous films Collateral and Miami Vice gave those contemporary-set stories an appropriate real-time experience, grainy like home video, supplying his audience the sense that they’re observers in the moment.
+Mann utilizes digital photography to shoot and edit as fast-and-loose as Dillinger lived, and for a lower cost than traditional film stock.
+Using this time-efficient and budget-friendly choice in his previous films Collateral and Miami Vice gave those contemporary-set stories an appropriate real-time experience, grainy like a home video, supplying his audience the sense that they’re observers in the moment.
 Here, in a 1930s period piece, Mann’s choice of digital works against the dramatic consistency of his film.
 Handheld camerawork on digital loses the gloss and visual smoothness of what more refined cinematography can bring.
-Instead, faster camera movements in digital go blurry, action sequences have that incomprehensible shakycam look, and the whole production feels faux cinematic, certainly too post-modern for an otherwise classical narrative.
+Instead, faster camera movements in digital go blurry, and action sequences have that incomprehensible shakycam look.
+The whole production feels faux cinematic, certainly too post-modern for an otherwise classical narrative.

 Though Public Enemies spins a moving gangster yarn, the picture never transports us into the period.
-Sleek costumes, vintage cars, and original or reconstructed architecture add to the authenticity of Mann’s mise-en-scène; however his technical choices, specifically the digital camerawork, distance us from the era.
-The approach eases how we relate to the characters because the effect is visually modern, but leaves cinematic and historic traditionalists craving a more polished, romantic look.
-Regardless, the merits of the production are sound, the performances engrossing, and the broad strokes of the storyline involving.
-What remains impressive is that there’s no need to fictionalize actual events much beyond what Burrough chronicled in his history—they’re all thrilling enough on their own to keep us entertained.
+Sleek costumes, vintage cars, and original or reconstructed architecture add to the authenticity of Mann’s mise-en-scène; however, his technical choices, specifically the digital camerawork, distance us from the era.
+The approach eases how we relate to the characters because the effect is visually modern, but these choices leave cinematic and historic traditionalists craving a more polished, romantic look.
+Regardless, the merits of the production are sound, the performances interesting, and the broad strokes of the storyline involving.
+What remains impressive is that there’s no need to fictionalize actual events much beyond what Burrough chronicled in his history—they’re all thrilling enough on their own to keep us engaged.